 For your first tasting, remember that these visits are supposed to be fun!
 Make an effort to try new types of wine that you’ve never had before.
 It’s perfectly normal to ask your server questions if you’re unfamiliar with a particular wine.

 Remember to take notes and record what you like and don’t like throughout a wine tasting.
 Wineries almost always have bottles available for purchase, so this is your chance to order something you like for when you return home.

 Always hold your wine glass by the stem during a tasting.
 Holding the bowl of the glass clouds the outer surface and can alter the ideal sampling temperature of the wine.
 You want to be observant with each glass of wine, and being able to see the color of each serving is a part of the experience.

 If you plan on attending multiple wineries in one day, you need to plan ahead.
 Depending on the winery, it’s perfectly acceptable to spit or dump samples even if you enjoy them.
 Making use of tasting buckets will help you monitor your consumption and get the most out of your visit.
 Always be sure to drink responsibly.

 Marketview Liquor for Wine and Spirits

 The only way to gain an opinion on a particular wine is to try it for yourself.
 Marketview Liquor offers a full range of wines available to be shipped directly – you can even mix or match a case to make it easier to test out a new wine.
+Make sure that you pair your wines correctly as well by taking our Wine Pairing Quiz.
 In addition, if you are in the Rochester, New York area, check out one of our upcoming tasting events!